Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.

 .com

-The .com domain was originally created for commercial businesses — hence the dot “com” for “commercial” (surprising how few people know that!).
-As the internet grew, especially in the early days when the US was leading the charge, it was the favourite domain for a lot of American businesses.
+The .com domain was originally created for commercial businesses — hence the dot “com” for “commercial.”
+Yes, it’s surprising how few people know that!

-.com is managed by Verisign, a US company responsible for its global admin.
+.com is managed by Verisign, the company responsible for its global admin.
 As of 2023 there are about 160 million .com domain names registered, making it the most popular TLD by a big margin.

 ✓ .com domain: A global TLD with massive recognition, boasting over 160 million registrations worldwide.
 Anyone can buy a .com domain, but it suits businesses with international ambitions, offering credibility and broad appeal.
 It’s a universal choice for anyone looking to build a website.